EXPX3/Everything-Drone-Delivery-Pickup-and-Landing/README.md

 5. ...

 ## Benchmarking
-1. Opensourced Data sets with ground truth information: algorithms can be tetsed on this commonly available dataset and publish performance results.
+1. Opensourced Data sets with ground truth information: algorithms can be tetsed on this publicly available datasets and publish performance results.
+Example datasets: [ECLAIR: A High-Fidelity Aerial LiDAR Dataset for Semantic Segmentation](https://github.com/SharperShape/eclair-dataset), [MUN-FRL: Aerial Visual-Inertial-LiDAR Odometry and Mapping Dataset](https://mun-frl-vil-dataset.readthedocs.io/en/latest/), [MARS-LVIG Dataset: A multi-sensor aerial robots SLAM dataset for LiDAR-visual-inertial-GNSS fusion](https://mars.hku.hk/dataset.html), ...
 2. Monte-Carlo simulations based benchmarking (implementation available - cosmetics ):  for each hazard metric independently, adjusting its value across the acceptable-to-unacceptable range while maintaining other metrics within thresholds.
 Thresholds for hazard metrics, such as relief, roughness, slope, radius, and point density, are determined based on the UAS’s landing gear ground clearance, maximum offset from surroundings, and intended operating height.
 Doing so the edge case behaviour of the Delivery / Landing zone detection method is studied with an aim of evaluating the algorithm for its success rate, computation time and memory in the current implementaion.
+[Algorithms & Benchmarking strategies](https://github.com/EXPX3/Drone-Delivery-Landing-Zone-Detection)
 3. ...